duniter/duniter/doc/Registry.md

 -1    | Key is leaving
  1    | Key is joining

- For example, if `Mvar = 1` for key `2E69197FAB029D8669EF85E82457A1587CA0ED9C` is joining, this will lead this key to be present under `MembersJoining` of the community flow.
+ For example, if `Mvar = 1` for key `2E69197FAB029D8669EF85E82457A1587CA0ED9C` is joining, this will lead this key to be present under `MembersJoining` of the statement.
 If `Mvar = -1`, the key will be present under `MembersLeaving`.
 If `Mvar = 0` however, nothing happens.

-### Community flow impacts & voting
+### Statement impacts & voting

-Community flows may be seen as a "pre-vote" process for nodes to agree on changes about members & voters, which are data that may vary a lot depending on how the data was correctly submitted (or not) to all the nodes.
+Statements may be seen as a "pre-vote" process for nodes to agree on changes about members & voters, which are data that may vary a lot depending on how the data was correctly submitted (or not) to all the nodes.

-Here is how a node should process while receiving community flows:
+Here is how a node should process while receiving statements:

 ###### 1. Compare Merkle summary fields